 Richard Dubugnon was born in Lausanne (Switzerland) in 1968 and has both Swiss and French nationality.
-He started studying music at the age of 20 after reading History in Montpellier (France), and was accepted into the Paris Conservatoire in 1992, where he graduated with prizes in Double Bass, Counterpoint, and Fugue.
-Dubugnon also studied Composition at the Royal Academy of Music in London with Paul Patterson, graduating in 1997 with a DipRAM and a Mmus in Composition, before becoming a Composition Fellow there in 1998.
+He started studying music at the age of 20 after reading History in Montpellier (France), and was accepted into the Paris Conservatoire in 1992, where he graduated with prizes in Double Bass, Counterpoint and Fugue.
+Dubugnon also studied Composition at the Royal Academy of Music in London with Paul Patterson, graduating in 1997 with a DipRAM and a Mmus in Composition, before becoming a Composition fellow there in 1998.
 When he returned to France in 2002, he became the recipient of the Pierre Cardin Prize from the Academie des Beaux Arts in Paris.

-Emmanuel Krivine gave the American premiere of his Arcanes Symphoniques to great acclaim with the Dallas Symphony Orchestra in January 2004, and in 2008 Dubugnon’s music was performed by the New York Philharmonic at Avery Fischer Hall in the famous Young People's Concerts series created by Leonard Bernstein.
-In November 2011 the LA Philharmonic gave the world premiere of Dubugnon's Battlefield Concerto, written for the Labèque Duo, and premiered by them with conductor Semyon Bychkov.
-The work was a co-commission of the LA Philharmonic, the Orchestre de Paris, the Leipzig Gewandhaus, and the Orchestre de la Suisse Romande.
-It received its Proms premiere in August 2012 with the BBC Symphony Orchestra.
-In the Summer of 2010, Richard was accepted for residencies at Yaddo (NY), and the Mac Dowell Colony (NH).
+Emmanuel Krivine gave the American premiere of his Arcanes Symphoniques to great acclaim with the Dallas Symphony Orchestra in January 2004, and in 2008 Dubugnon’s music was performed by the New York Philharmonic at the Avery Fischer Hall.
+In the Summer 2010, Richard was accepted for residencies at Yaddo (NY) and the MacDowell Colony (NH).

-Dubugnon has been championed by conductors that include Alain Altinoglu, Jesus Lopez-Cobos, Stephane Deneve, Enrique Diemecke, Mikko Franck, Ed Gardner, Friedmann Layer, Laurent Petitgirard, and Muhai Tang.
+Dubugnon has been championed by conductors that include Alain Altinoglu, Jesus Lopez-Cobos, Stephane Deneve, Enrique Diemecke, Mikko Franck, Ed Gardner, Friedmann Layer, Laurent Petitgirard, Muhai Tang.
 Orchestras include the Orchestre National de France, Orchestre Philharmonique de Radio France, the Royal Scottish National Orchestra, Orchestre de Chambre de Lausanne, Orchestre National de Lille, Orchestre Colonne, Orchestre Lamoureux, Orchestre Philharmonique de Nice, Orchestre Poitou-Charentes, Orchestre Francais des Jeunes, and the London Mozart Players.